JelteF/derive_more/impl/doc/eq.md

 ## Structural equality

-Deriving `PartialEq` for enums/structs works in a similar way to the one in `std`, by comparing all the available fields, but, in the contrast, does not overconstrain generic parameters.
+Deriving `PartialEq` for enums/structs works in a similar way to the one in `std`, by comparing all the available fields, but, in the contrast:
+1. Does not overconstrain generic parameters.
+2. Implements `PartialEq::ne()` method as well, to propagate possible efficient implementations of this method from the underlying types.

 ### Structs